luismtorresv/rizu/docs/deliverables/automated-tests.md

     return getattr(settings, "MOCK_OPENSTACK_CONFIG", {})
 ```

-We also had to modify our views in Django to coincide with the new interface, and we made
+After swapping our views to consume the interface, we leaned on Django’s test
-sure to use Django’s own testing commands and files to facilitate testing.
-In the end, we managed to develop 14 End-To-End tests that checked the responses of each
-of our views, as well as successful executions of our OpenStack connections (using HTTP
-codes as metrics):
+runner to script fourteen HTTP journeys that validate both page rendering and
+the mocked OpenStack operations:

-- Loading into the front page
+- Loading the front page
-- User Registration form and processing
+- User registration form and processing
-- Login Form and Authentication
+- Login form and authentication
 - Dashboard access and rendering
-- Create project as a project manager
+- Project creation as a project manager
 - VM creation form and rendering
 - Network creation access
 - Router creation access